Electrolyte Imbalance + Normal Ranges and Disturbances for Common Electrolytes

 Understanding what each electrolyte does and what happens when there isn't enough of one or too much of another is essential knowledge for nurses and can help guide electrolyte therapy.

 Sodium, or Na, is one of the most important electrolytes in the body and is responsible for a number of important functions, mostly related to fluid and water regulation.
 The normal accepted range for sodium is 134 to 145 mEq/L.

 Hyponatraemia is considered to be a serum sodium below 134 mEq/L. A common cause of hyponatraemia is water retention due to cardiac or renal or hepatic failure.

-Other causes of hyponatraemia include some medicines, psychogenic polydipsia (excessive water intake) and syndrome of inappropriate ADH (antidiuretic hormone) secretion, and chronic or severe vomiting and diarrhoea.
+Other causes of hyponatraemia include some medicines, psychogenic polydipsia (excessive water intake), syndrome of inappropriate antidiuretic hormone secretion (SIADH), and chronic or severe vomiting and diarrhoea.

-Common symptoms of hyponatraemia include confusion, agitation, nausea and vomiting, muscle weakness, spasms or cramps.
+Common symptoms of hyponatraemia include confusion, agitation, nausea and vomiting, muscle weakness, spasms and cramps.